Company: Motor Club of America

-There’s no doubt MCA has a product people need and there’s a lot of interesting videos floating around the web from people supposedly making tons of money.
+There's no doubt MCA has a product people need and the company has been around for a long time.
+There's also a lot of videos floating around the web from people supposedly making tons of money.
+But are you getting the full story or is this some kind of scam?
+I'll show you what I found.

 The company was founded in 1926 by William Green as an automotive services club and is now run by CEO David Kircher.
 The company was acquired by TVC Marketing Associates in 2011, a company founded by Virgil Coffee.